Quantum acoustics unravels Planckian resistivity: Discussion

 While neglecting the electron-electron correlations in this work is a strong assumption, there are reasons for electron-phonon coupling to dominate over electronic coupling in the strange metal regime above the critical temperature.
 In the famous strange metal phase diagram, electronic correlations are often associated with their proximity to the Mott (antiferromagnetic order) transition due to the local Coulomb interaction between the charge carriers~\cite{RevModPhys.94.035004}.
-With increased doping and temperature, electronic correlations (in the strange metal region) become less prominent, whereas phononic interactions become more appreciable.
+With increased doping and temperature, electronic correlations (in the strange metal region) become less prominent, whereas phononic interactions become more appreciable~\cite{behnia}.
 On the other hand, closer to the Fermi liquid boundary, the contributions of electronic correlations are often incorporated in the Landau parameters, such as the effective mass.
-As an additional facet, we want to point out that the Planckian scattering seems to arise from a universal mechanism, ignoring the detailed nature and strength of the electron correlations in various materials~\cite{Legros2018}, supporting our universal quantum diffusion arguments.
-Nevertheless, just how electron-electron correlations affect the observed quantum diffusion needs further consideration.
+Planckian scattering seems to arise from a universal mechanism, ignoring the detailed nature and strength of the electron correlations in various materials~\cite{Legros2018}, supporting our universal quantum diffusion arguments.
+Nevertheless, our current results do not explain the continuation of the same $T$-linear slope down to very low temperatures, where the superconductivity is suppressed by the magnetic field~\cite{scalemagnetic,magnetic_field}.
+Below 50K, bare lattice vibrations seem insufficient to induce quantum diffusive behavior, leading to deviations from the Planckian slope at very low temperatures.
+Incorporating other mechanisms, such as back-action, magnetic fields, and electron-electron interactions, would be necessary to accurately predict low-temperature resistivity.
+Reconsidering the electron-electron correlations within our novel formalism might shed more light on the low-temperature regime.
+Protection of the resistivity slope against various interactions suggests to a universal speed limit.

-Because the transport behavior of strange metals is ruled by the Planckian scattering rate, we focused here only on very short time scale behavior in our system.
+Because the transport behavior of strange metals is ruled by the Planckian scattering rate, we focused here only on short time scale behavior in our system.
 At longer time scales, carrier coherence will be broken and the back-action of lattice vibrations on charge carriers as well as the thermalization process of charge carriers may have important consequences, especially in charge density wave and pseudogap regimes.
 In Appendix.~\ref{s:Backaction}, we reason that these back-action effects along with polaron instabilities can be justifiably discarded in the scope of this work.
 A further consideration of the physics of the back-action will be done in another paper.